Service Location: Online

 The words healthy relationships are frequently spoken in our society.
 However, their meaning is not always understood.
 More importantly, there are very few classes or workshops to help individuals learn how to build healthy relationships.
 What is the value of healthy relationships?
 Healthy relationships add balance to our lives and promote wellness and happiness.

 Our workshops are designed to help those seeking the knowledge and insight needed to build healthy and meaningful relationships.
 Our four-hour workshops are guided by The Comfort Method, a seven-step process that addresses self-awareness as the first step.
 Using critical-thinking exercises, attendees learn such information as the different between healthy and unhealthy relationships, techniques forgetting to know each other, and the importance of a relationship agreement.
 Participants are introduced to building blocks that foster healthy relationships and benefits gained following reflection on relationships.
 If you wish to build healthy relationships, consider participating in one of our workshops.
-You may also participate in a free book discussion on building healthy relationships if you have purchased and read the designed book prior to the event date.

 To learn when workshops are offered, go to the menu bar on this website and click on workshops.

-To acquire information on workshops and book discussion, email [email protected]m
+To acquire information on workshops, email [email protected]

-Make subject line read “Workshops or Book Discussions”.
+Make subject line read “Workshops”.

 If you have current thoughts of suicide, please call 911 for assistance.
 You may also seek assistance at the National Suicide Hotline at 1-800-SUICIDE (1-800-784-2433).